 - Slice one of your jalapeños, setting it aside for later.
 Dice your remaining two jalapeños and fold them into the batter along with the shredded cheese.

-- Remove the hot skillet (carefully!) from the oven and coat the bottom and sides with butter (you can also use a cooking spray or oil, but butter adds the best flavor).
+- Carefully remove the hot skillet from the oven and coat the bottom and sides with butter (or a neutral cooking oil).

 - Pour batter into the hot skillet, top with sliced jalapeños, and place back in the oven.
-Bake for about 20-24 minutes, or until toothpick inserted into center comes out with crumbs.
-Allow to cool for 10 minutes before serving.
+Bake for about 18-22 minutes, or until the edges are golden and the center pops back when gently pressed, or when the internal temperature reaches 195 to 200 degrees Fahrenheit when tested with an instant-read thermometer.

 Equipment Recommendations